-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2022.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2023 admission for Fall 2023.

 ADMISSION

-Require Recommend Require for Some Consider if Not Used
+Require Recommend Require for Some Consider if Not

-Submitted
+Submitted Used

-SAT or ACT X
+SAT or ACT Х

 ACT Only Х

-SAT Only Х
+SAT Only х

-SAT and SAT Subject Tests or V
+SAT and SAT Subject Tests or Х

-ACT X

 SAT Subject Tests Х

-C8B • st-time, first-year, degree-seeking applicants for s of whether the writing score will be used in the
+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for

 ACT with writing required

-Х ACT with writing recommended
+ACT with writing recommended

-X ACT with or without writing accept ed

-^ ACT with or without writing accept eu
+ACT with or without writing accepted

-C8B • st-time, first-year, degree-seeking applicants for s of whether the Essay score will be used in the
+C8B If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2023 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process):

-SAT with Essay component requir ed
+SAT with Essay component required

-Х SAT with Essay component recom
+SAT with Essay component recommended

-X 1 ' '

-^ SAT with or without Essay compo neni accepieu
+SAT with or without Essay component accepted

-C8C Please indicate how your institution will use the SAT or ACT essay com ponent; check all that apply.
+C8C Please indicate how your institution will use the SAT or ACT essay component; check all that apply.

 SAT essay ACT essay

-For admission 7
+For admission

-For placement 1
+For placement

-For advising Х Х 7
+For advising

-· · ^ -

-In place of an application essay 4
+In place of an application essay

 As a validity check on the application process

 No college policy as of now X X

-Not using essay component Х Х 7
+Not using essay component X X

-Х In addition, does your institution use Yes No Latest date by which SAT or ACT so Latest date by which SAT Subject T cores must be rece ived for fall-term a admission15-Jul-21
+C8D In addition, does your institution use applicants' test scores for academic advising?

+C8E Latest date by which SAT or ACT scores must be received for fall-term admission

+Latest date by which SAT Subject Test scores must be received for fall-term admission

-C8F If necessary, use this space to clarif policies (e.g., if tests are recommen students, or if tests are not required students): ded for some
+C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students):

-C8G Please indicate which tests your institution on uses for placeme nt (e.g., state tests ):
+C8G Please indicate which tests your institution uses for placement (e.g., state tests):

-Х SAT
+X SAT

-X ACT
+Х ACT

-X X X X SAT Subject Tests
+Х SAT Subject Tests

-Y AP
+Х AP

-~ 4

-- Let the transfer of Every
+Х CLEP

-^ Institutional Exam
+Х Institutional Exam

-l State Exam (specify):
+State Exam (specify):